 Anti-abortion sign and wooden crosses placed outside the Whole Woman's Health abortion provider in McAllen, TX.
 Source: "Anti-Abortion Groups Push New Round of Abortion Rules in Texas," nytimes.com, Nov.
 22, 2012

 On Apr.
-13, 2010, Nebraska's Republican Governor Dave Heineman signed a law banning abortions at or after 20 weeks gestation on the theory that a fetus can feel pain by that time.
+13, 2010, Nebraska's Republican Governor Dave Heineman signed a law banning abortions at or after 20 weeks of gestation on the theory that a fetus can feel pain by that time.
 The law was the first in the United States to restrict abortions based on fetal pain.
 After Nebraska's law was passed, several other states enacted similar laws.
 On Mar.
 6, 2013, Idaho's fetal pain law was the first to be struck down by a federal court.
-On Jan.
-13, 2014, the US Supreme Court declined to review a similar ruling made against Arizona's fetal pain law.
+As of June 2018, 17 states have fetal pain laws on their statute books.

-There were 1,720 abortion providers and 839 abortion clinics (facilities where 50% or more patient visits are for abortion services) in the United States in 2011.
-However, 89% of US counties did not provide abortion services, with 38% of women living in those counties.
-From 2011 to 2013, at least 73 abortion clinics closed.
-About half of those clinics were forced to close as a result of new state laws restricting abortion, according to Bloomberg Businessweek.
-However, the number of abortion providers has been declining since 1984, after it reached a peak of 2,908 providers in 1982.
-Pro-choice advocates believe increased clinic violence has contributed to this downward trend.
-According to the National Abortion Federation, a professional association of abortion practitioners, at least 222 arson attacks/bombings were committed against abortion providers between 1977 and 2012, with at least another 99 attempted arson attacks/bombings.
-Additionally, at least eight abortion providers were murdered during that time and there were at least 17 attempted murders of clinic staff and physicians.
+The number of abortion providers has been declining since 1984, after it reached a peak of 2,908 providers in 1982.
+There were 1,671 abortion providers in the United States in 2014, including 272 abortion clinics, 516 non-specialized clinics, 638 hospitals, and 245 physicians' offices.
+90% of US counties did not provide abortion services, with 39% of women living in those counties.
+Between 2011 and 2017, at least 126 clinics providing abortion services closed.
+Seven states (KY, MO, MS, ND, SD, WV, WY) have only one clinic left.
+Pro-choice advocates believe increased clinic violence has contributed to this downward trend in abortion providers.
+In 2016, 6% of abortion clinics reported losing staff members as a result of anti-abortion violence or harassment.
+According to the National Abortion Federation, a professional association of abortion practitioners, at least 229 arson attacks/bombings were committed against abortion providers between 1977 and 2017, with at least another 99 attempted arson attacks/bombings.
+Additionally, at least 11 abortion providers were murdered during that time and there were at least 26 attempted murders of clinic staff and physicians.
 Mainstream pro-life leaders and organizations have publicly denounced violence committed against abortion providers and clinics.